-As well as the mandatory escalations with completed best efforts at any one lifeline or consecutive unsuccessful individual attempts at two lifelines, additional discretionary escalations of the CICO status may be suggested by members of the team according to other recommended criteria on the tool or their own clinical judgement.
+As well as the mandatory escalations with completed best efforts at any one lifeline, additional discretionary escalations of the CICO status may be suggested by members of the team according to other recommended criteria on the tool or their own clinical judgement.
+In order to facilitate early requests for assistance, escalation to READY is strongly recommended when consecutive individual attempts (not necessarily best efforts) at any two lifelines occur without achieving entry into the Green Zone (e.g. if 1st attempt at intubation and 1st attempt at face mask ventilation fail to achieve alveolar oxygen delivery).
 In an anticipated difficult airway, where there is perceived to be a high risk of needing to proceed rapidly to CICO Rescue, airway management may even begin with the CICO Status already at SET (the "double setup").

 The declaration of a completed best effort at any lifeline should be accompanied by a request to escalate the CICO status.
 If this is not made by the airway operator, other members of the team should feel empowered to insist on this.
 It is important to note that the CICO Status should not reach GO unless best efforts at all three lifelines have failed to provide entry into the Green Zone.
 Once the CICO Status reaches SET it should plateau here until a declaration is made that best efforts at all three upper airway lifelines has been unsuccessful.